 - slight pain or discomfort when the needle goes in

 - vein puncture

-Get routine blood tests done at least once a year.
-Talk to your doctor to learn if there are any other tests you may need to ensure your optimal health.
+Many people get routine blood tests done at least once a year.
+Talk with your doctor to learn whether there are any other tests you may need to ensure your optimal health.